kevinAlbs/WolfGoatCabbage/bugs/readme.md

 Audio seems to be a bit of a deeper issue.
 Namely, even using one sound object with allowMultiple set to true doesn't seem to work in chrome.

+Safari
+Audio won't play on the first load of the page, see issue here: http://www.html5gamedevs.com/topic/19761-safari-and-problem-with-sound/?_fromLogin=1
+The fix proposed didn't work for me, I was able to work around with manually calling game.sound.update() and context.resume() if it was detected, but I'd like to take a deeper look.